eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Tweets may contain newlines, and there doesn't seem to be any limit to how many.

 * In the middle of a tweet, strings of whitespace (e.g. multiple spaces) are preserved.
+However, more than two _consecutive_ newlines will be reduced to only two.

 * Anything remotely resembling a link will be mangled into some `http://t.co/asdf` link-shortened garbage.
 In some cases, such as when talking about a domain name, this can make the tweet _longer_.
 You can defeat this by sticking an invisible character, such as U+200D ZERO WIDTH JOINER, around the final dot so it no longer looks like a domain name.